-Connect to a Cisco Access Point The three different operating modes of a Cisco CleanAir access point determine the data available to Chanalyzer.
+Connect to a Cisco Access Point (Requires Cisco CleanAir Accessory) The three different operating modes of a Cisco CleanAir access point determine which types of data are available to Chanalyzer.
 Local Each Cisco CleanAir-enabled access point radio provides air quality and interference detection reports for the current operating channel only.
 Local mode does not disrupt client connections.
 When a hybrid-REAP access point is connected to the controller, its Cisco CleanAir functionality is identical to local mode.
 Monitor When Cisco CleanAir is enabled in monitor mode, the access point provides air quality and interference detection reports for all monitored channels.
 Monitor mode allows the AP to share spectrum analysis dwells for collection of Wi-Fi data.

 SE-Connect This mode enables a user to connect Chanalyzer running on an external PC to a Cisco CleanAir-enabled access point in order to display and analyze detailed spectrum data for all Wi-Fi channels on a radio.
 In this mode, an access point is used strictly as a spectrum analysis capture interface and does not provide any Wi-Fi, RF, or spectrum data to the controller.
-There are two options for connecting to a CleanAir Access Point using Chanalyzer:
+There are two options for connecting to a CleanAir Access Point using Chanalyzer: CCF File

-CCF File From the Cisco Prime administration page you can download a .ccf file that contains details about an access point, such as the NSI key.
+From the Cisco Prime administration page you can download a .ccf file that contains details about an access point, such as the NSI key.
 Use Chanalyzer to open the file and start capturing spectrum data.

-Chanalyzer Direct Connect Within Chanalyzer, use the file menu to select "Connect to a CleanAir AP."
-You will need to enter in the IP address, NSI Key and assign it a friendly name.
+Chanalyzer Direct Connect Within Chanalyzer, use the CleanAir menu to select "Connect to a CleanAir AP."
+You will need to enter the IP address and NSI Key, and you can assign it a friendly name.
 If the AP has a WSSI monitor module, select the checkbox.

-Chanalyzer will keep a list of your recent connections so you can toggle between multiple APs quickly.
+Chanalyzer will keep a list of your recent connections so you can quickly toggle between multiple APs.
 Wi-Spy Mode:

 Choose a Wireless Network Interface Card (NIC) Select a built-in or connected wireless network card in the main menu to access additional WLAN information about SSIDs, RSSI, MAC address and data rate.
-Click Wi-Fi in the menu bar, and then your wireless network card to collect Wi-Fi data in conjunction with the spectrum data.
+Click Wi-Fi in the menu bar, and then click the name of your wireless network card to collect Wi-Fi data in conjunction with the spectrum data.

-\Wi-Spy is a spectrum analyzer.
+Wi-Spy is a spectrum analyzer.
 It is not capable of reading at the Wi-Fi packet layer.
 Therefore Wi-Spy will not appear in the Wi-Fi card drop-down list.
-If you are running Chanalyzer in a VM, you will need an additional USB Wi-Fi adapter.
+Due to the way Mac OS X handles Wi-Fi, if you are running Chanalyzer in a VM, you will need an additional USB Wi-Fi adapter to collect network information.

 Occasionally a wireless network card will actively perform probe requests on all Wi-Fi channels, creating noise across the entire band with power levels above -40dBm.
-This background activity can often skew results of a spectrum analysis site survey.
+This background activity can often skew the results of a spectrum analysis site survey.
 If you notice this behavior with your wireless network card and don't want the additional noise in your recording, we recommend that you select No Wi-Fi Scanning.
-See Wi-Fi Channels label on the Density View In the main menu select View > Wi-Fi Channels.
+See Wi-Fi Channel labels on the Density View In the main menu select View > Wi-Fi Channels.
 This will change the x-axis to display the Wi-Fi channels instead of the corresponding spectrum frequencies.